 The company is exposed to commodity price risk due to the purchase of various raw materials where supply costs are potentially volatile.
 This commodity price risk is mitigated by incorporating known cost increases into the items selling prices, and wherever possible fixing supply contract prices for the duration of the requirement.

 The increasingly competitive mass spectrometry market places pressure on our pricing ability as well, so revenue has that risk associated.
-We have taken price action in FY19 with two large customers and consider this risk abated for a couple of years at least.
+We have agreements in place with our key customers and consider the risk mitigated for the next twelve months.